gregurco/jobeet-tutorial/docs/days/day-8.md

 ## Create Job Action

-We just created `JobType` form class.
+We have just created `JobType` form class.
 The next step is to create and render actual form.
 In Symfony, this is done by building a form object and then rendering it in a template.
 For now, we will create new action inside the `JobController` controller: